MBCProject/mbc-markdown/discovery/system-information-discovery.md

 # System Information Discovery

 Malware may attempt to get detailed information about the system.
+This can include details about the operating system, hardware configurations, installed software, system uptime, and other system-level details.

 See ATT&CK: **System Information Discovery ([T1082](https://attack.mitre.org/techniques/T1082/))**.